MCP Tools Reference

 ## Rate Limits

-* If you hit the limit, wait briefly and retry
+* If you hit the limit you get a `429` with `Rate limit exceeded`, wait briefly and retry.

 For more details, see [Authentication & Security](/product-guides-and-integrations/product-guides/ai-features/luciq-mcp-server/authentication-and-security.md#rate-limits).